Dreas2/handbook/company/about.md

 **Customer focussed** – We can only succeed in our mission if we are a trustworthy partner to the public sector.
 Through empathy, flexibility and pragmatism we build strong and lasting relationships with our customers.

-**Drive to deliver** – We have a strong drive to deliver successful outcomes for our customers and their users, working hard to keep to our commitments, and rapidly delivering software that improves the lives of citizens.
+**Drive to deliver** – We have a strong drive to deliver successful outcomes for our customers and their users, working hard to keep to our commitments, and rapidly delivering projects that improves the lives of citizens.

 **Learning & mentoring** – We are passionate about learning and growth, whether it’s an improvement of one's self, the team or the organisation, we recognise the power of continuous improvement.